devxygmbh/bincraft/README.md

 Besides building binaries, the package optionally allows to store the build metadata (duration, version, name, errors, etc.) in a (Postgres) database.

+> [!NOTE]
+> The package is absolutely unoptimized with respect to the amount of dependencies and other efficienty aspects.
+> The primary focus was on functionality and robustness during runtime.

+> [!NOTE]
+> The package must be run within the desired distribution for which binaries should be built for.
+> See [rpkgs/build-cran-binaries/docker](https://codefloe.com/rpkgs/build-cran-binaries/src/branch/main/docker) for containerfiles which have been built for this purpose.

 See the [pkgdown documentation](https://bincraftr.doc.rpkgs.com) for more details.